zicna/rails-blog-nested-forms/TUTORIAL.md

 </div>

 ```
 <img src="https://github.com/learn-co-curriculum/rails-blog-nested-forms/blob/ea837ba87a44f7cb39e8d10233dcd68984f9b40a/app/assets/images/nobuild.jpg?raw=true" width="50%">

 So what is going on?
-There is actually another thing we need to do for our form to work properly, which is update the `new` action of our `Posts` controller.
+There is one more thing we need to do for our form to render properly, which is update the `new` action of our `Posts` controller.

 ```ruby
 def new